 About RTI Health Solutions

-RTI Health Solutions provides scientifically rigorous research and consulting services in health economics, patient-reported outcomes, market access and outcomes strategy, health preference assessment, epidemiology, biometrics, drug safety and pharmacovigilance to help biopharmaceutical companies successfully develop and gain market approval for their products.
+RTI Health Solutions provides scientifically rigorous research and consulting services in health economics, patient-reported outcomes, market access and outcomes strategy, health preference assessment, epidemiology, biostatistics, drug safety and pharmacovigilance to help biopharmaceutical companies successfully develop and gain market approval for their products.